 I wrote an entire post on this subject, but in very few circumstances should a child call an adult by their first name.
 Using the appropriate title shows respect for those older than him.

 8. No burping and passing gas in public.

 My sister recommended this “manner” to instill in boys.
 I cannot relate!
 I have no idea how she reigns this in among her boys, but she does.
 Usually by telling them that doing those things is not thinking about others who are around and may not want to witness or smell those boy things!

 9. Write thank you notes.

-Boys are often given a pass on thank you notes, but I believe it is really important to harvest a thankful heart in boys.
+I believe it is really important to harvest a thankful heart in children.
 Taking the time to write friends and family for birthday and Christmas gifts makes them stop and reflect (hopefully!) on what someone has done for them.
 This will serve them well later in life as they get into the professional world.
 Maybe they won’t send a thank you note all the time, but they will remember to thank a client or boss for things bestowed upon them.